 7 – Adding Extra Seals for the Aspire Triton and Nautilus

-Sometimes, tanks and clearomizers could use more sealing – particularly where the atomizer head meets the centre tube.
+Sometimes, tanks could use more sealing – particularly where the coil head meets the centre tube.

 For the Triton, you’ll just need one of those little silicone drip tip covers and a pair of scissors.

 Unscrew the tank and remove the coil from the base.

 There are two sets of threading on the coil, one at the bottom – which is surrounded by little O-rings on both sides – and one at the top, just above the ridged section.